utap2/utap2/docs/rst/run-rna-mars-seq.rst

 ------------

-To identify what's differentially expressed by using the DESeq2 package, select the Run Deseq option.
+To identify what's differentially expressed by using the DESeq2 package, select the Run DESeq2 option.
 By default, two categories must be created.
 Fill in the category names for each of the 2 categories displayed by default.
 To define more categories, click on the Add Categories button to enable entering their details.

 .. image:: ../figures/deseq1.png